TomSmeets/quest-for-nothing/README.md

 # Version 1.0
 I'd like to release this someday, so keeping it very simple!

-- Work on sound system, make it like sfxr
 - Share memory in quad_list (single quad list for ui and world)
 - Player and monster are the same, except for AI logic and Input
 - Make Wall an Entity (?)